jimbolo/schema/postscan-schema-readme.md

 This comprehensive Schema.org implementation represents a complete approach to structured data markup for virtual address and mailbox services.
 The schema follows the exact hierarchy and property order of the implementation file, ensuring perfect documentation alignment with the actual code.

 **Major Enhancement (August 2025)**: The knowsAbout property has been transformed from simple keyword strings to comprehensive Thing objects, providing detailed service descriptions, URLs, and enhanced coverage from individual to enterprise solutions.
-This structured approach significantly improves AI understanding and search optimization capabilities.
+Additionally, the audience arrays have been significantly enhanced with 33 detailed audience types across personal and business service categories, enabling precise targeting and service discovery.

 The implementation is optimized for both traditional SEO and emerging AI search technologies, providing maximum visibility and ranking potential across all search platforms and voice assistants.
-The enhanced knowsAbout section now covers 8 comprehensive service areas with detailed descriptions and specific URLs for enhanced topical authority.
+The enhanced knowsAbout section now covers 8 comprehensive service areas with detailed descriptions and specific URLs for enhanced topical authority, while the comprehensive audience targeting ensures precise service matching for diverse customer needs.

 **Implementation Status**: Production-ready with comprehensive validation requirements and enhanced knowledge representation
 **Last Updated**: August 24, 2025
 **Schema Compliance**: 100% Schema.org vocabulary compliant with structured Thing objects
 **Documentation Coverage**: Complete - All properties documented with Schema.org references and enhanced service coverage
 **Knowledge Representation**: 8 comprehensive Thing objects covering individual to enterprise solutions
+**Audience Targeting**: 33 detailed audience types spanning personal users to enterprise clients